lkilcher/dolfyn/xarray_dev_changelog.md

 				- Added comments
 			- Updated turbulence dissipation functions return correctly for xarray
 				- Changed U_mag (horizontal vel) to vel_avg (3D) in all three methods so that they use 'x' to calculate 'Sxx', where x=[1,2,3]
-				- Changed 'calc_Lint' to use the 3D velocity as well because 'calc_acov' returns the 3D autocovariance for each velocity term
+				- Changed 'calc_L_int' to use the 3D velocity as well because 'calc_acov' returns the 3D autocovariance for each velocity term
-				- 'LT83' and 'TE01' methods can take either the 3D velocity or a single velocity array
+				- methods can take either the 3D velocity or a single velocity array
 					- sanity note: dissipation rates within isotropic cascade for each velocity direction should theoretically be equal (def of isotropic)
 					- leaving to user to average 'LT83' returns together if they'd like
 					- 'TE01' natively returns the averaged dissipation rate
-				- 'SF' method can only handle one beam velocity array at a time
-				- Added 'np.nan*' so the functions can handle nans
+				- Added 'np.nan-' so the 'epsilon' functions can handle nans

 		- Cleaning code - done
 			- Need to update with xarray's nan interpolation - done